-U++ containers require the transfer mode (deep copy or move) to be explicitly specified when transfering the content of the container, except the case .
+U++ containers require the transfer mode (deep copy or move) to be explicitly specified when transfering the content of the container (exception is the temporary value, which can be pick assigned without explicit pick).
 This decision has the advantage of not accidentally using costly deep copy semantics, when in reality move is required in majority of case.
 Moreover, for the increased safety, the source after moving is considered to be in "picked" state and number of operations that can be performed on it is limited.
 In most cases, only allowed operations here are operator=, destructor and Clear.
-This one of reasons for having 'pick' function (and using term 'pick' instead of 'move', even if the semantics is about the same as 'std::move'.
+This one of reasons for having 'pick' function (and using term 'pick' instead of 'move', even if the semantics is about the same as 'std::move').

 Vector<int> a, b;